ppurang/asynch/README.md

 ## Limitations

+0. Too many implicits!
 1. Entity bodies can only be strings or types that can implictly be converted to strings.
 No endless Streams.
 2. No explicit Authentication support.
 3. No web socket or such support.
 4. Underlying http call infrastructure is as asynchronous, fast, bug-free as async-http-client.
 5. No metrics and no circuit breakers.

 ## Help/Join

 Critique is sought actively.
 Help will be provided keenly.
 Contributions are welcome.
-Install simple build tool 0.10+, fork the repo and get hacking.
+Install simple build tool 0.13+, fork the repo and get hacking.

 ## LICENSE